Approved for both letter and S/U grading. May be repeated.

 Course will model and examine an investigative approach to elementary mathematics instruction, which is purposeful, inquiry-based, and meaningful mathematics instruction.
 Particular focus will be given to the teaching and learning of measurement, geometry and algebra/functions.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CI 430 or CI 431; admission to the Elementary Teacher Education Program.

 Analyzes historical, political, and educational influences on bilingual/ESL education in US.
 Theoretical foundation of bilingual and ESL programs are examined as well as the effectiveness of program models in promoting academic achievement.
 Meets standards and course requirements for the Illinois State Board of Education Teaching Approval and Endorsement for Bilingual and ESL teachers.
 Same as LLS 433.
-3 undergraduate hours.
-2 or 4 graduate hours.
+4 undergraduate hours.
+4 graduate hours.

 This is a required course for students seeking a mathematics endorsement at the middle school level while earning or holding teacher certification in another subject area.
 It is also required for students completing the campus Teacher Education Minor in Mathematics for grades 9-12 and the Teacher Education Minor in Mathematics for grades 6-8.
 This methods course covers: a) The NCTM and Illinois Learning Standards for Mathematics, b) "Best practice" in mathematics pedagogy, c) Assessment in the mathematics classroom, d) technology in mathematics classrooms, and e) the design of unit and lesson plans in mathematics.
 Students will design and deliver lessons as part of their course work.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: Prerequisite: Although there are no stated prerequisites for this course, it is advised that most, if not all, of the mathematics content requirements be completed before taking this course.

-Examines the role of the computer as an instructional tool in the secondary school mathematics classroom; reviews curricular materials and develops sample classroom projects in computer mathematics; analyzes computational problems and develops algorithms for their solution; and includes iteration, Monte Carlo methods, and simulation.
-4 undergraduate hours.
+Examines the role of technology as a learning tool in the secondary school mathematics classroom; reviews curricular materials and develops sample classroom projects using available technologies; analyzes mathematical problems using technology methods including simulations, representations, and invented algorithms.
+3 undergraduate hours.
 4 graduate hours.
-Prerequisite: CS 101 or consent of instructor.

 Examines the role that physical and digital games play in learning.
 Focuses on how people learn through play and how game structures support educational outcomes.
 Principles of game design are described and students apply them to the design of original games with a specified educational objective.
 Students learn to prototype, playtest, and evaluate the educational content of games.
 Surveys and samples games in the areas of serious games, persuasive games, games for impact, etc. 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: Junior standing or consent of instructor.